lbryio/lbry.com/content/faq/youtube.md

 When you sync your channel, you are also eligible to receive LBRY Credits in our Partner Program based on your subscriber count.
 Receiving these credits is subject to a one-year agreement.
 The exact agreement you make when you sync can be seen [here](https://lbry.io/faq/youtube-terms).
 The current rewards for syncing can be seen on the [sync page](https://lbry.io/youtube).

 *Please note: users won't see their channel/content in their LBRY app under `My LBRY - Publishes` until LBRY sends their wallets/claims over - a more automated process is still being worked out.
-However, the content will  be accessible throughh LBRY/spee.ch*
+However, the content will be accessible through the LBRY Desktop app / spee.ch*

 Before you follow the next steps, it is helpful to know that creators who use YouTube Sync will need to coordinate with the LBRY team to deliver your wallet to you.
 The sync process stores your wallet in a secure location, as you may not have the LBRY app installed already.
 Reach out to [help@lbry.io](mailto:help@lbry.io) to set up a time for a team member to walk you through getting set up.